bgalmes-robotbas/portainer-nginx/README.md

 ## Steps

 ### Step 1: Configure your main domain in conf.d/site.conf
-Basically, you need to change the example.com references to your domain.
+Basically, you need to change the example.com and www.example.com references to your domain.

 ### Step 2: Configure portainer domain under conf.d/portainer.conf file
 Change the portainer.example.com references to your domain.
 Or adapt the file to your requirements.